FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Speaker_Arrangement_Editor.md

 **Reset:** revert the *compute* process.

-**Compute:** compute an ideal position to align all the speakers on the same circle to improve the sweetspot rendering.
-The furthest away speaker is used as the alignment reference.

-Regarding the LFE, by default it is not included in the compute process.
-If you wish to change this, you will find a "compute LFE" option in the room panel of the preferences page.

-> It is preferable to do this alignment in SPAT Revolution instead of external processing as SPAT will use the computed speaker locations (the virtual speakers) for actually spatializing afterward.
+**Compute:** opens a dialog to help to set delay and gain on the speaker arrangement.
+More information of the [dedicated section below](Spat_Environment_Speaker_Arrangement_Editor.md?id=delay-and-gain-computing)

-### Speakers section
+### Selected or all speakers section

 It is possible to create many speakers or to edit them all at once using geometric transformation.
-In _SPAT Revolution_, these transformations are mathematical law used to distribute points (in our case, speakers) in the space.
+In _SPAT Revolution_, these transformations are mathematical laws used to distribute points (in our case, speakers) in the space.
 In other words, it can help to create circles, spheres or lines of speakers in second instead of minutes.

-**Add:** add new speakers according to a specified transformation.

-**Transform:** modify the current speaker arrangement according to a specified transformation.

-For more information about it, check out the [transformation section](Spat_Environment_Transformation.md)
+**Transform:** modify the selected or all speakers according to a specified transformation.
+For more information about it, check out the [transformation section](Spat_Environment_Transformation.md).

+**Set orientation**: set the orientation of selected or all speakers.

+**Fix automatic orientation**: for speakers whose orientation is set to automatic, replace it to real orientation (front, back, listener, custom, ...) instead of automatic.

+**Del.:** remove the selected speaker(s) in the arrangement.

+**Move up:** move the selected speaker(s) one row above.

+**Move down:** move the selected speaker(s) one row below.

 <!--